Dapo-Obembe/positivus/README.md

 # Alpha Web Consult WordPress Boilerplate with TailwindCSS

-A modern WordPress classic theme boilerplate for developers who know PHP and TailwindCSS.
-This lightweight, performance-focused boilerplate provides a solid foundation for custom WordPress theme development with modern frontend tooling and Advanced Custom Fields (ACF) integration.
+A modern WordPress + TailwindCss boilerplate for building fast WordPress themes made and managed by [Dapo Obembe](https://www.dapoobembe.com) - founder of [Alpha Web Consult](https://alphawebconsult.com).
+This lightweight, performance-focused boilerplate provides a solid foundation for custom WordPress theme development with TailwindCss and Advanced Custom Fields (ACF) integration.

 There is no overly-complicated set up in the backend.